Sober Living Resources for Philadelphia

 Drug and alcohol addictions are serious mental health disorders that require outside help.
 Recovery from addiction doesn’t simply happen overnight.
 In fact, there is no recognized “cure” for addiction.
 Learning to live with addiction, however, is very possible.
 It is even possible to be free from the obsessive thoughts and cravings that characterize active addiction.
 Doing so is a long-term process, though.
 It requires time to develop the skills, support system, and behavior patterns that make long-term sobriety possible.

-Sober livings are designed to support residents as they make these important life changes.
+Sober living homes are designed to support residents as they make these important life changes.
 Unlike many rehabs, which often limit the amount of time clients can stay, sober living houses offer long-term support.
 Many people choose to stay for a year or even longer.
 By the time they graduate, they will be well-prepared for independent life in the outside world, and they will likely have already begun taking some major steps toward their goals.
 Some of the many benefits of sober livings include:

 24/7 Staff Support